Delhi Town Hall

-The Delhi Town Hall is a landmark building, at Chandni Chowk in Old Delhi.
-It was the seat of the Municipal Corporation of Delhi (MCD) from 1866 during the British Raj till late 2009, when offices shifted to the new MCD Civic Centre on Minto Road in Central Delhi formally inaugurated in 2010.
-Architecturally it is a grand Victorian/Edwardian-style structure with a yellow-painted brick and stone mansion with carved white-stone trim.
+The Delhi Town Hall is a landmark heritage building located at Chandni Chowk in Old Delhi.
+It previously served the seat of the Municipal Corporation of Delhi (MCD) from 1866 during the imperial British administration to late 2009, where upon its headquarters relocated to the new MCD Civic Centre on Minto Road in Central Delhi.
+Architecturally, it features characteristics of the Victorian/Edwardian-style, with a yellow-painted brick and stone mansion in conjunction with carved white-stone trim.
 It is officially protected as a high-grade heritage building.

-In the 21st century, however, the Town Hall has fallen largely into disuse and become dilapidated, prompting repeated restoration and adaptive-reuse proposals as a museum, heritage hotel, etc., by the municipal government.
+In the 21st century, however, the Town Hall has fallen largely into disuse and become dilapidated, prompting repeated restoration and adaptive-reuse proposals as a museum, heritage hotel, and so on by the municipal government.